Drug Trafficking Charges

 If you are facing a drug trafficking charge in Columbus, Ohio, it is important to seek out a top criminal defense lawyer to fight for you.
-At Koenig and Owen, LLC, we have the most reliable Columbus drug trafficking lawyers who will work diligently to help you avoid the harsh penalties related to a drug trafficking conviction.
+At James D. Owen, LLC, we have the most reliable Columbus drug trafficking lawyers who will work diligently to help you avoid the harsh penalties related to a drug trafficking conviction.

 Contact our law office to arrange a time to discuss the details of your criminal drug case at no charge.

-How Koenig and Owen, LLC Can Help If You Have Been Charged With Drug Trafficking
+How James D. Owen, LLC Can Help If You Have Been Charged With Drug Trafficking

 Drug trafficking is a serious criminal charge.
 If you’ve been accused of a crime of this nature, it’s imperative that you enlist the help of a qualified and experienced Columbus criminal defense attorney.
 That’s really the only way to give yourself the opportunity to walk away with your future intact.